 Plus, the formula is packed with hydrating ingredients like hyaluronic acid, aloe vera, apple, and watermelon.
 These ingredients draw moisture into the upper layers of skin, which not only hydrates skin but also helps to plump out lines and wrinkles.

-Bottom Line: A neutralizing and color correcting eye balm that brightens, hydrates, and protects skin.
+Bottom Line: A neutralizing and color-correcting eye balm that brightens, hydrates, and protects the skin.

 Tula Purifying Face Cleanser